itssamuelrowe/binarystars/content/loop-statements-how-your-programs-repeat-things/working-with-the-do-while-statement.md

-In the previous lectures you have learnt while and for statements.
+In the previous sections you have learnt while and for statements.
 You can program most situtations using these loop statements.
 Additionally, Java provides another loop statement known as the do-while statement.